NoellePatterson/ffc-readme/peak-magnitude-flows/magnitude.md

 #### Definition

-This metric is the magnitude of the exceedance flow threshold for the 2nd, 5th, 10th, and 20th percentile exceedance flows over the period of record.
+This metric is the magnitude of the exceedance flow threshold for the 10-, 5-, or 2-year recurrence intervals of annual peak flow.
 This metric is in units of cfs.

 #### Steps